sheyiphunmi/ORF-Finder-A-Python-Code-for-Finding-Open-Reading-Frames/README.md

 # Contributions

-Contributions to the ORF Finder project are welcome.
+Contributions to the ORF Finder are welcome.
 Please create a pull request or open an issue to suggest new features, report bugs, or ask questions.

 # License